Norman Low

 Norman Harvey Low (23 March 1914 – 21 May 1994) was a Scottish football player and manager.
 He was the son of Scottish international footballer, Wilf Low.

-A central defender, he played for Newcastle United between 1931 and 1933, before a three years spell with Liverpool.
-From 1936 up until the end of World War II he turned out for Newport County, helping the club to the Third Division South title in 1938–39.
-After the war he spent 1946 to 1950 with Norwich City.
+A centre-half, he played for Newcastle United between 1931 and 1933, before three years with Liverpool.
+From 1936 up until the end of World War II, he turned out for Newport County, helping the club to the Third Division South title in 1938–39.
+After the war, he spent 1946 to 1950 with Norwich City.

-In 1950 he was appointed as Norwich City's manager, and led to the club to a second-place finish in the Third Division South in 1950–51.
-Despite this, promotion alluded him before he departed in April 1955.
-He spent January 1956 to February 1957 as Workington's manager, before he was installed in the hotseat at Port Vale.
+In 1950, he was appointed Norwich City's manager and led the club to a second-place finish in the Third Division South in 1950–51.
+Despite this, promotion eluded him before he departed in April 1955.
+He spent January 1956 to February 1957 as Workington's manager before he was installed in the hot seat at Port Vale.
 He led the club to the Fourth Division title in 1958–59, before resigning in October 1962.
 Spending time as a scout at Stoke City and Liverpool, he was made Witton Albion manager in 1967, before he took to the United States for a brief spell in charge of the Cleveland Stokers in 1968.

 Playing career

-Low was a youth player at Newcastle United, but began his professional career with Liverpool.
-The dominant centre-half struggled to get into the first team, though did play eleven consecutive games in place of Tom Bradshaw for the First Division club during the first half of the 1934–35 season.
+Low was a youth player at Newcastle United but began his professional career with Liverpool.
+The dominant centre-half struggled to get into the first-team, though did play eleven consecutive games in place of Tom Bradshaw for the First Division club during the first half of the 1934–35 season.

 Leaving Anfield in 1936, he then spent ten years with Newport County, a club struggling in the bottom half of the Third Division South table.
 The "Exiles" finished 19th, two points above the re-election zone in 1936–37, and then ended the 1937–38 campaign in 16th place.
 They then improved massively, finishing top of the division in 1938–39 under the stewardship of Billy McCandless, three points ahead of Crystal Palace.
 He played a total of 112 league games for the club.

 During World War II he also guested for Bristol City, Everton, Liverpool, Swindon Town and Lovell's Athletic.
 In 1946 he moved onto Duggie Lochhead's Norwich City, a team struggling near the foot of the Third Division South table.
 They had to apply for re-election in 1946–47, finishing in the penultimate spot, level on points with bottom club Mansfield Town.
 They finished 21st again in 1947–48, ahead of bottom club Brighton & Hove Albion due to a superior goal average.
 The "Canaries" rallied to a tenth-place finish in 1948–49, before recording an eleventh-place finish in 1949–50.
 Low played 150 league games in four years at Carrow Road.